openstack-archive/networking-ovs-dpdk/doc/source/getstarted/centos.rst

 Install required packages
 -------------------------
-Devstack will pull down the required packages, but for the initial clone we need git and socat.
+Devstack will pull down the required packages, but for the initial clone we need git, socat, kernel-devel and redhat-lsb-core and update all packages for yum.

-| sudo yum install -y git socat
+| sudo yum install -y kernel-devel git socat redhat-lsb-core
+| sudo yum update

+The system will need to be rebooted for the changes to take effect.
+| sudo reboot

 Libvirt configuration
 ---------------------
-Some libvirt configurations are required for DPDK support, but first we need to install libvirt.

-| sudo yum install -y libvirt

-Modify your libvirt config file to include the following:

-| sudo cat /etc/libvirt/qemu.conf

-| cgroup_controllers = [ "cpu", "devices", "memory", "blkio", "cpuset", "cpuacct" ]
-| cgroup_device_acl = [
-|  "/dev/null", "/dev/full", "/dev/zero",
-|  "/dev/random", "/dev/urandom",
-|  "/dev/ptmx", "/dev/kvm", "/dev/kqemu",
-|  "/dev/rtc", "/dev/hpet","/dev/net/tun",
-|  "/mnt/huge", "/dev/vhost-net","/dev/vfio/vfio"
-| ]

-| hugetlbfs_mount = "/mnt/huge"

-Restart libvirtd

-| sudo service libvirtd restart
+Libvirt and qemu on CentOS 7 are out of date for networking-ovs-dpdk.
+As a result libvirt will be uninstalled and reinstalled from binaries which are downloaded from repos.fedorapeople.org and cbs.centos.org. the binaries are downloaded if they are not present or while RECLONE is true.

 Devstack configuration
 ----------------------